-2.9.9 Volunteers
+2.9.10 Volunteers

 Volunteering is one of the most entrenched forms of social engagement in Ghanaian society.
-Individuals, schools, businesses, churches, mosques and youth groups undertake voluntary activities based on a commitment support to less privileged persons or communities.
+Individuals, schools (see appendix 1 for example of Faith Montessori School), businesses, churches, mosques and youth groups undertake voluntary activities based on a commitment support to less privileged persons or communities.
 There are also a number of international volunteering groups actively working in Ghana, on a wide range of initiatives geared towards achieving the SDGs.
 Most of the volunteering activities in Ghana are in the areas of teaching, construction, healthcare, conservation and skills development, mostly in deprived communities.